 To help the CAT candidates prepare this section more effectively, a detailed explanation of “symbol operations” is given here along with solved example questions.
 This information can be really useful to be able to solve the related questions faster and efficiently.

 Type 1: Statement and Conclusion Based

-In this type of questions, symbols hold specific meaning with respect to certain letters.
+In this type of question, symbols hold specific meanings with respect to certain letters.
 A set of statements are given along with conclusions.
 Candidates are required to identify which conclusion(s) hold(s) true.

 The symbols hold specific meaning as mentioned below: